- Why donor ethnicity matters

 Being a person of colour raised by white parents...I now see how I could have benefited from some people of colour role models in my life.
 It seems ironic that my parents put so much thought into male role models I never wanted, while race was a topic we almost never discussed.
 Donor-conceived person and author -p.
 59

-Being part of a transracial … family means that her [daughter’s difference] is obvious, and increases the likelihood and frequency of intrusive questions.
+Being part of a transracial … family [through adoption] means that [my daughter’s difference] is obvious, and increases the likelihood and frequency of intrusive questions.
 It is wearing for kids to stand out in this way – especially at an age when just belonging to the group is important.

 ~from Point of View @ pactadopt.org

-The first generation of children from TSBC are now adults and some have shared their experiences with us.
-In interviews with adults who obtained their donor’s identity, a small number in the sample grew up resembling no one in their family—their ethnicity matched only their donor (Scheib, 2016).
+The first generation of children from TSBC are now adults; some have shared their experiences with us.
+In interviews with adults who obtained their donor’s identity, a small number felt like they grew up looking different from their family—sharing part of their ethnicity only with their donor (Scheib, 2016).
 All described strong attachment to their family, but also uncomfortable instances of difference.
 Some felt outed as being donor-conceived when they wanted privacy; all were questioned repeatedly about their family.

-Knowing that they could obtain their donor's identity and potentially learn more about their shared ethnic origin helped donor-conceived adults manage these experiences.
+Knowing that they could obtain their donor's identity and potentially learn more about their shared ethnic origins helped donor-conceived adults manage these experiences.
 In one instance, an adult described the joy of meeting her donor.
 She finally discovered someone who shared her big feet and sense of humor, and who looked just like her.
-However, desire to learn about their ethnic origin placed greater hopes for contacting the donor, making it more difficult when contact with their donor did not work out as hoped.
+However, the desire to learn about one's ethnic origins can place greater emphasis on wanting to contact the donor, making it difficult when that contact does not work out as hoped.

 Thoughts from Kalisto Zenda Nanen, an adult transracial adoptee: